paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 413c of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 45 of this title.
+Section was formerly classified to [section 413c of this title](./chapter-015-national-security.md#section-413c) prior to editorial reclassification and renumbering as this section.

 <a id="section-3308"></a>